Back to blogSaaS spend

 First, login activity stopped correlating with productivity.
 SSO-driven workflows mean users authenticate into apps for tangential reasons all the time.
 A salesperson opens Salesforce because Slack pinged them with a deal alert that links into the CRM.
 They click through, glance at the record, leave.
 Login counted.
 Work performed: roughly zero.

 Second, AI agents got cheap enough to absorb work in seats that are technically active.
-AiSDR replaces about 55% of Outreach SDR workflow.
+AiSDR compresses about 30% of Outreach SDR workflow per the per-tool catalog math.
 Sierra replaces about 60% of Zendesk Tier-1 ticket volume.
 Intercom Fin handles 50%+ of Zendesk Tier-1 deflection.
 The humans those agents help displace were logging in every day.
 They were "active" in the dashboard.
 Their work output now overlaps with an agent that costs less per unit.

 Third, contract terms got more punitive.
 Auto-renewal windows shrank from 90 days to 60 at most enterprise vendors.
 (Vendr's missed-cancellation playbook details what actually happens when the window closes on you.)
 If your renewal calendar is wrong by a week, you owe another year.
 Measuring "unused" two months too late costs you the whole renewal cycle.

-I've watched this pattern across the dashboards we've built for mid-market customers.
+I've watched this pattern across the dashboards we've built for enterprise customers.
 The "unused seats" number is almost always under 5%.
-The actual waste — once you stack contracted-minus-engaged with AI-replaceable — is closer to 20–35%.
+The actual theoretical ceiling — once you stack contracted-minus-engaged with AI-replaceable — runs 15–25% of contract value, with year-1 defendable typically 6–12% after the engine's realization discounts (0.5 on renegotiation, 0.4 on agent deployment) and setup amortization.
 Two different numbers, same stack.

 What the 2026 metric actually is